Background pattern

 • Swelling of ankles and/or feet

-• Urine with abnormal odor, abnormalities in blood tests
+• Unusual urine odour, abnormal blood tests

-Unknown frequency (cannot be estimated from available data):
+Frequency not known (cannot be estimated from the available data):

 Reporting of side effects

-If you experience any type of side effect, consult your doctor ornurse, even if it is a possible side effect that does not appear in this prospectus.
-You can also report them directly through thenational notification system included in theAppendix V. By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any side effects, talk to your doctor or nurse, even if they are not listed in this leaflet.
+You can also report side effects directly via the national reporting system listed in Appendix V. By reporting side effects, you can help provide more information on the safety of this medicine.

-5. Sivextro Storage
+5. Storage of Sivextro

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-This medication does not require special storage conditions.
+This medicine does not require any special storage conditions.

-Do not use this medication if you observe the presence of particles or if the solution is cloudy.
+Do not use this medicine if you notice the presence of particles or if the solution is cloudy.

 • The active ingredient is tedizolid phosphate.
-Each vial of powder contains tedizolid phosphate disodium, equivalent to 200mg of tedizolid phosphate.
+Each vial of powder contains tedizolid phosphate disodium, equivalent to 200 mg of tedizolid phosphate.

-• The other components are mannitol, sodium hydroxide (for pH adjustment) and hydrochloric acid (for pH adjustment).
+• The other components are mannitol, sodium hydroxide (for pH adjustment), and hydrochloric acid (for pH adjustment).

-Sivextro is available in packages of 1or6vials.
+Sivextro is available in packs of 1 or 6 vials.

-Only certain package sizes may be marketed.
+Only some pack sizes may be marketed.

 Merck Sharp & Dohme B.V.